We appreciate you visiting our website. If you have any questions, please call us at: 815-385-8100

 In February of 2017, a subcommittee within the Telecommunications Industry Association’s (TIA) TR-42 committee (which develops cabling standards primarily used in North America) decided that the jacket color used to visually identify OM5 cable is lime green.

 Chroma Color Corporation can produce the exact lime green color repeatedly, at the high-quality standards demanded by regulators.
-Breen Color is currently one of the only suppliers of OM5 cable manufacturers that can meet this lime green standard.
+Chroma Color is currently one of the only suppliers of OM5 cable manufacturers that can meet this lime green standard.